-Property Stage of Property/Mine and mineralization types Ownership, Mineral Rights, Leases or Options Key permit conditions plants and other available facilities Other CK Gold Project - Wyoming Development stage, proposed open-pit mine producing a copper concentrate containing gold, copper and silver from porphyry-style mineralization.
+Property Stage of Property/Mine and mineralization types Ownership, Mineral Rights, Leases or Options Key permit conditions plants and other available facilities Other CK Gold Development stage, Project - proposed open-pit mine Producing a copper concentrate containing gold, copper and silver from porphyry-style mineralization.
 100% ownership - Two state of Wyoming Mineral Leases covering approximately 1,120 acres in Laramie County, Wyoming.
 State of Wyoming has certain royalty interests on mineral production.
 Exploration permits received.
-Preparing to submit applications to the Wyoming Division of Enviromental Quality for the permit to mine, industrial siting, and air permits.
-No significant facilities Working on detailed engineering studies for feasibility study Keystone - Nevada Gold exploration 100% ownership - 650 unpatented lode mining claims comprising approximately 20 square miles in Eureka County, Nevada.
+Submitted applications to the Wyoming Division of Environmental Quality for the permit to mine and industrial siting (granted), and air permit to be submitted at a later date.
+No significant facilities Working on detailed engineering studies for feasibility study Keystone - Nevada Gold exploration 100% ownership - 601 unpatented lode mining claims comprising approximately 20 square miles in Eureka County, Nevada.
 Exploration permits received.
 Reclamation bonding in place.
 Additional exploration permits may be necessary for additional exploration.
-No significant facilities Maggie Creek - Nevada Gold exploration Earn-in Agreement to acquire a 50% ownership interest with the ability to increase ownership to 70% of 103 unpatented mining claims in Eureka County, Nevada covering approximately 3 square miles.
-Certain royalty interests have been granted on the Maggie Creek property.
+No significant facilities Challis - Idaho Gold exploration 100% ownership - 77 unpatented lode mining claims in Lemhi County, Idaho covering approximately 1,710 acres.
+A royalty interest has been granted on the Challis property. ership - 77 unpatented lode mining claims County, Idaho covering approximately 3.
+A royalty interest has been granted on Preparing a revised plan of operations for further exploration.
+Summary of Prev rious Mineral Properties Property Stage of Property/Mine and mineralization types Ownership, Mineral Rights, Leases or Options Key permit conditions Processing plants and other available facilities Other Maggie Creek - Nevada Gold exploration We sold our rights to acquire the property to Nevada Gold Mines ("NGM) in November 2022.
+Royalty potential of .5% if NGM exercises its option and acquires the Maggie Creek property.
 Exploration permits received and reclamation bond in place.
 Additional exploration permits may be necessary for additional exploration.
-No significant facilities Drilled two exploration holes in the year ended April 30, 2022 Challis - Idaho Gold exploration 100% ownership - 87 unpatented lode mining claims in Lemhi County, Idaho covering approximately 1,710 acres.
-A royalty interest has been granted on the Challis property.
-Preparing a revised plan of operations for further exploration.
-No significant facilities
+No significant facilities Drilled two exploration holes in the year ended April 30, 2022